emanjon/current-problem-statement/draft-todo-yourname-protocol.md

 Interactive key agreement:
-: Key agreement that requires a request and a corresponding response before the initiator can complete the agreement and accept the resulting keying material.
+: Key agreement that requires a request and a corresponding response before the initiator can complete the agreement and store the resulting keying material.

 Asynchronous key update: